Nongtajkrub/Sortsquad/README.md

 ## ⚙️ Setup (Web)

-You can play the web version of **Sortsquad** (simplified) directly in your browser—no installation required.
+You can play the web version of **Sortsquad** (simplified) directly in your browser, no installation required.
 The game is hosted on GitHub Pages at the link below:

 https://nongtajkrub.github.io/Sortsquad/

 ---